jdlevish/goodReadme/README.md

 the application requires NodeJS, and the Inquirer Package.
 ## Usage Instructions

-To Use this application the user must navigate to the directory that the application is intalled to , using the command prompt. the then must enter node index.js to run the application.
+To Use this application the user must navigate to the directory that the application is installed to , using the command prompt. the then must enter node index.js to run the application.
 They will then be prompted to enter information about their application. once all questions have been answered the application will generate the README.md file.

 ## Running the tests